molar gas volume

 To know the volume of a gas, in particular the volume of one mol of that gas, then the calculation is different.

-There is a fundamental difference between gases on one side and solid / liquids on the other side: The most special characeristic of gases is that all gas particles are lose from each other and that therefore the volume of a gas does not depend on the size of the gas molecules.
+The most special characeristic of gases is that all gas particles are lose from each other and that therefore the volume of a gas does not depend on the size of the gas molecules.

 The issue is: how far are those molecules separated from each other?
 How big is the distance between the molecules?
 What's the distance?
 That's what counts.